NAVIGATION BAR

 What Happens When You Get to Mulberry Lane Farm

-We weigh your containers when you arrive and ask you to sign a form letting you know that we are not liable for any accidents on our property and that you agree with our rules listed on the form.
+When you arrive you sign a form letting you know that we are not liable for any accidents on our property and that you agree with our rules listed on the form.
 Mulberry Lane Farm is not responsible for injuries, damages, lost or stolen items, however caused.
 You then pay the minimum payment required for your group size.
 (This amount is subtracted from your total when you check out, if your berries weigh more than the minimum amount required for your group size.)
 If you are asked to leave because you are not following the Mulberry Lane Farm U-Pick Strawberry rules, no refunds will be given!
 Don't worry, we will give you fair warning first.
 So far we have never had to ask anyone to leave.
 Help us keep it that way!

 The field supervisor will show you where to start picking, quickly going over the rules.
 Please respect the field supervisor!
 Pick ONLY on the row assigned to you; the other rows are already reserved for other pickers.
 Please leave the adjacent rows for other pickers.
 As you pick, take special care to ensure that your feet or knees do not accidently damage the plants or the berries on them.
 If you would like to change rows, ask the supervisor.
-Use the containers you brought with you.
+Use the containers provided by Mulberry Lane Farm as these are pre-weighed.
 Ice cream buckets work really well!
 You will start at an assigned section that is flagged.
 When you are finished picking, remove the flag where you started and put it in where you finished so you or the next person will know where to resume picking.

 Please walk in the aisles and paths not across the rows as this damages the strawberry plants and strawberries.
 There is to be no running in the field or jumping or stepping over strawberry rows or throwing of berries.

 Pick ALL ripe berries of all shapes and sizes.
 Look a strawberry over before picking it.
-If the tip is still white, it is not as sweet and ripe as it can be.
+If the tip is still white, it is not as sweet and ripe as it can be; don't pick it.
+But if you do, it is yours.

 Look carefully under the leaves and along both edges of your row; strawberries like to hide.